DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 ## Using this policy

-You do not need to build the source code in order to use the policy in Apigee Edge.
+You do not need to build the source code in order to use the policy in Apigee.
 All you need is the built JAR, and the appropriate configuration for the policy.
 If you want to build it, feel free.
 The instructions are at the bottom of this readme.

-1. copy the jar file, available in  target/edge-custom-base64-1.0.4.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-base64-1.0.4.jar) if you have not, to your apiproxy/resources/java directory.
-You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.
+1. copy the jar file, available in  target/apigee-custom-base64-20210409.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/apigee-custom-base64-20210409.jar) if you have not, to your apiproxy/resources/java directory.
+You can do this offline, or using the graphical Proxy Editor in the Apigee Admin UI.

 2. include an XML file for the Java callout policy in your apiproxy/resources/policies directory.
 It should look